 Among the things you will need are…

-And you will need to make sure you are filing your federal taxes accordingly.
+You will need to make sure you are filing your federal taxes accordingly.
 Remember that all recorded sales under your co-op will count as income, so you must document your expenses.
-Your co-op is a business; whether you choose to turn a profit or not is up to you, but regardless in the eyes of the IRS, it is income.
+Your co-op is a business; whether you choose to turn a profit or not is up to you, but regardless, in the eyes of the IRS, it is income.
 Unless you are an accountant, I strongly advise you to work with a CPA to help manage these things since every state has slightly different requirements and regulations.

 Learn Your Cost of Operations